Farama-Foundation/farama.org/_posts/2025-02-20-Vector-Autoreset-Mode.md

 </details>

 ### Disabled Mode
-No automatic resetting occurs and users need to manually reset the sub-environment through a mask, `env.reset(mask=np.array([True, False, ...], dtype=bool))`.
+No automatic resetting occurs and users need to manually reset the sub-environment through a mask, `env.reset(options={"mask": np.array([True, False, ...], dtype=bool)})`.
 The easier way of generating this mask is `np.logical_or(terminations, truncations)`.
-This makes training code closer to single vector training code, however, can be slower is some cases due to running another function.
+This makes training code closer to single vector training code, however, can be slower is some cases due to running additional functions.

 <details>
 <summary><b>Click for Example training code</b></summary>